projectceladon/celadon-documentation/source/getting_started/how-to.rst

         $ make SPARSE_IMAGE=true gptimage -j $(nproc)

-    Or you can enable them in make commandline instead:
+    Instead, you can also pass the options in the ``make`` command line:

     .. code-block:: bash

         $ make SPARSE_IMAGE=true KERNELFLINGER_SUPPORT_USB_STORAGE=true KERNELFLINGER_SUPPORT_LIVE_BOOT=true gptimage -j $(nproc)

-    Substitute *$(nproc)* to the appropriate value according to the CPU cores on your build server.

     After a successful build you get an *out/target/product/* **[lunch_target]/[lunch_target]** *.img* image.
 For example, an *out/target/product/caas/caas.img* image is generated for the *caas* launch target.

-    This is an image of a whole GPT disk, with an image size of 16GB.
+    The previous command creates an image file of 16GB bytes that contains a whole GPT disk.
 To change the default image size, edit the mixins config file *device/intel/project-celadon/[luch_target]/mixins.spec* as following:

     .. code-block:: none